zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Encoded slashes

 By default, the API Mediation Layer accepts encoded slashes in the URL path of the request.
-If you are onboarding applications which expose endpoints that expect encoded slashes you must keep the default configuration.
+If you are onboarding applications which expose endpoints that expect encoded slashes, it is necessary to keep the default configuration.
 We recommend that you change the property to `false` if you do not expect the applications to use the encoded slashes.

 Use the following procedure to reject encoded slashes.